 - Reservation fees per train are chargeable upon conclusion of the reservation contract between the Railway Undertaking and Eurotunnel.
-They are payable at the start of the month following the date(s) scheduled for the train's crossing (3rd working day). - Access fees per passenger are chargeable upon the running of the train(s) and are payable at the start of the month following the train(s) running date (3rd working day). - Administration costs, where applicable, are chargeable upon conclusion of the reservation contract (or ad-hoc request) and payable at the start of the month following its conclusion (3rd working day). - Annual adjustments for actuals are payable at the start of the 4th month of the following calendar year (3rd working day). - E. The charge for the shunting service provided by Eurotunnel in the event of a technical failure of a train in the Channel Fixed Link is 7500 euros per rescued train.
+They are payable at the start of the month following the date(s) scheduled for the train's crossing (3rd working day). - Access fees per passenger are chargeable upon the running of the train(s) and are payable at the start of the month following the train(s) running date (3rd working day). - Administration costs, where applicable, are chargeable upon conclusion of the reservation contract (or ad-hoc request) and payable at the start of the month following its conclusion (3rd working day). - Annual adjustments for actuals are payable at the start of the 4th month of the following calendar year (3rd working day). - Payment delays will give rise to late payment interest charges (IBOR+3%) applied from the invoice date. - E. The charge for the shunting service provided by Eurotunnel in the event of a technical failure of a train in the Channel Fixed Link is 7500 euros per rescued train.
 It is payable at the start of the month following the date of the shunting. - F. Prices are quoted exclusive of VAT and TVA (each applicable on 50% of the taxable basis in EUR and GBP) and any other taxes which may be due and payable under applicable taxation regulations.
 Charges are shown in pounds and euros and invoiced separately in each currency.

-Reserved Weekly Train: One weekly single crossing by passenger trains in the annual working timetable, on the same days in the same train paths reserved for all weeks in the period of the working timetable (or all remaining weeks if reserved during the working timetable)
+Reserved Weekly Train: One weekly single crossing by passenger trains in the annual working timetable, on the same days in the same train paths reserved for all weeks in the period of the working timetable (or all remaining weeks if reserved during the timetable period)